peterdell/atariwiki/content/Combine_2_files_into_1/index.md

+---
+title: Combine 2 files into 1
+---
 # Combine 2 files into 1
 To create one 16 KiB-ROM out of two 8 KiB ROMs, use the following method: